dreadflopp/dreads_modlist_patches/README.md

 #### [AI Overhaul SSE](https://www.nexusmods.com/skyrimspecialedition/mods/21654)

 #### [Archery Gameplay Overhaul SE](https://www.nexusmods.com/skyrimspecialedition/mods/24296)
+Install the main file and the nemesis patch.
+When installing the nemesis patch, make sure to set the folder named *Data* as data directory.
+Mod Organizer will show a warning saying that there is *no game data on top level*.
+Ignore this warning.

 #### [Auto Hide Ammo](http://www.nexusmods.com/skyrimspecialedition/mods/1882)
 Install the Simple Auto Unequip Ammo from the Old Files.